AdobeDocs/experience-manager-65.en/help/forms/using/enabling-attachments-html5-form.md

 ## Attachment submission format {#attachment-submission-format}

 When attachments are enabled, HTML5 form submits multipart data.
-The mutii-part submission data has two parts **dataXml** and **attachments**.
+The multi-part submission data has two parts **dataXml** and **attachments**.

 >[!NOTE]
 >
->For backward compatibility, if `mfAllowAttachments` option is turned off, then the HTML5 forms does not send the muti- ``part data.
+>For backward compatibility, if `mfAllowAttachments` option is turned off, then the HTML5 forms does not send the multi-part data.
 It sends simple data xml in **application/xml** format.

 If the mfAllowAttachments flag is turned on, the [submit service proxy service](/help/forms/using/service-proxy.md) also posts multipart data with dataXml and attachments.